KilaniMaryem/AutoEncodersForImageCompression/README.md

 **Evaluation:**

--Subjective Evaluation: Visual inspection of reconstructed images by juxtaposing them with the original inputs.
+- Subjective Evaluation: Visual inspection of reconstructed images by juxtaposing them with the original inputs.